Discrete Differential Calculus on Simplicial Complexes and Constrained Homology: Introduction

-We point out that the generalized homology groups which will be investigated in Subsection~\ref{ss4.2} are generalizations of the weighted homology groups investigated by Robert.
+We point out that the constrained homology groups which will be investigated in Subsection~\ref{ss4.2} are generalizations of the weighted homology groups investigated by Robert.
 J. MacG.
-Dawson\cite{1990}, Shiquan Ren, Chengyuan Wu and Jie Wu in \cite{chengyuan1,chengyuan2} and Shiquan Ren, Chengyuan Wu, Jie Wu and Kelin Xia \cite{chengyuan3} for weighted simplicial complexes.
+Dawson \cite{1990} and Chengyuan Wu, Shiquan Ren, Jie Wu and Kelin Xia \cite{chengyuan1,chengyuan2,chengyuan3} for weighted simplicial complexes.
 Let $f$ be a real function on $V$.
 We take $t=1$ and

 in Definition~\ref{def-4.11}, Subsection~\ref{ss4.2}.
-Then the generalized homology groups of the simplicial complex $\mathcal{K}$ with respect to $\alpha$, which will be investigated in Subsection~\ref{ss4.2}, give the weighted homology groups of the weighted simplicial complex $(\mathcal{K},f)$ which have been investigated in \cite{chengyuan1,chengyuan2,chengyuan3}.
+Then the constrained homology groups of the simplicial complex $\mathcal{K}$ with respect to $\alpha$, which will be investigated in Subsection~\ref{ss4.2}, give the weighted homology groups of the weighted simplicial complex $(\mathcal{K},f)$ which have been investigated in \cite{chengyuan1,chengyuan2,chengyuan3}.